CharlotteBenadiba/Data-Analyst-Bootcamp/Learn_How_to_Use_Jupyter_Notebook_Google Colab_and_Kaggle.md

 Follow the steps outlined above to access and view the Titanic dataset in Google Colab.
 Explore the dataset by printing out different aspects of the data, such as column names using [dataframe].columns, data types using [dataframe].dtypes, and summary statistics using [dataframe].describe() .

-#### Submission:

-Submit your Colab notebook showing the executed code and any additional exploration or visualization you performed.

 ✅ Knowledge Check: What makes Kaggle a unique platform for data scientists?